ArchitectsNomena Arquitectos + Ximena Alvarez

 Project Area85 sqm

-From the architect.
+Text description provided by the architects.
 The de la Piedra Chapel is located at the margin of the Lurín river and beside the Lomas de Castilla hill, in the district of Cieneguilla, east of the city of Lima.

 The area is characterized for a natural context of desert vegetation, in contact with the foothills of the Andes mountain chain.